progvocab/products-service/database/oracle/README.md

     SGA --> IM["In-Memory Column Store<br/>(Optional)"]

 ```

-mapping of Oracle logical storage to physical storage using text/ASCII style.
-You can also represent it visually later.

-### What Is an OS-Level Block in Linux

 An **OS-level block** is the **smallest unit of data the operating system reads from or writes to a block device** (SSD, HDD, EBS, NVMe).
 It is managed by the **Linux Virtual File System (VFS)** and the **block layer** of the kernel, not by the database.

-### Key Characteristics of OS-Level Block

 1. **Physical Sector Size Based on Hardware**